AND HEARTS SEMICOLON

 He pulled his shirt over his head and discarded it, as well as his towel and room key, in a pile on one of the vacant chairs.
 He then ran to side of the pool and dove in, resolutely ignoring the large 'No Diving' sign on the wall in the corner.

-He and Karla swam until they were so tired they were leaning on each other on the way back to their room.
+He and Sarah swam until they were so tired they were leaning on each other on the way back to their room.
 They took turns washing and getting dressed in their shared bathroom and as Derek waited, slumped over on his bed and tingling from exertion and exhaustion, he forced himself not to check his phone to see if he'd received any messages.

 His resolve lasted until just after he'd taken his bath and crawled onto his bed, when he saw the screen flashing.